githubstatus/twitterclean/README.md

 Inspired from https://github.com/brunocassol/twitterwipe

-Deletes your retweets and favorites.
+Deletes your tweets, retweets and favorites.

 # Usage
 1. Make sure your have Python 3 installed by running this in console: